second2falcon/school_files/README.md

 # School files

-Repository with notes from class.<br />
+Repository with stuff from class.<br />

 (notes might be incomplete)